HEALTH & WELLNESS PROGRAMS

 THE NEED

 Post-Traumatic Stress Disorder (PTSD) plays a major role in the challenges that many veterans of the military experience.
 Numerous studies have established the frequent occurrence of PTSD among individuals exposed to traumas including wars, disasters, terrorist attacks, accidents, and interpersonal violence.
 The high prevalence of PTSD among deployed servicemen of current wars (e.g., 24% of US reservists of the Iraq and Afghanistan campaigns, one year after homecoming) continues to be worrisome.
-Many veterans that RFH serves have experienced Chronic PTSD.
-Chronic PTSD is often much longer: epidemiological studies have shown that the average duration of PTSD episodes is more than seven years.
-This longer form of PTSD is often comorbid with other disorders, and difficult to treat.
+Many veterans that RFH serves experience Chronic PTSD.
+Chronic PTSD is often much longer and epidemiological studies show that the average duration of Chronic PTSD episodes are more than seven years long.
+This longer form of PTSD is often comorbid with other disorders and difficult to treat.

 The US Institute of Medicine (IOM) found that the scientific evidence on treatment modalities for PTSD was “below the level of certainty that would be desired for such a common and serious disorder”.
 The IOM has identified but one treatment component of CBT – Exposure Therapy – to have convincing evidence behind it.
 The evidence for other treatment modalities, including pharmacological therapies has been found to be inadequate.
 There are many different types of Exposure Therapy that work for different veterans.